Windows 7 Launch Party in NYC

 The problems that do exist are not deal-breakers for me.
 First, there appears to be a bug in the firmware that makes it impossible to display 1600x1200 mode without stretching to fill the screen.
 I'm not a PC big game player, and the monitor runs natively at 1920x1200, so I can't imagine this would affect me.

 Secondly, the video display using the component inputs is pretty horrid.
 I hooked up my HD cable box via the component input, and it's ugly.
 Very ugly.
-However, …
+However, I …

 Read More